[Last updated on 29 November 2022]

-The main risks associated with the FSO are the possible structural failure of the unit due to the lack of maintenance that could result in a leak from storage tanks due to a fracture forming on the hull or as a large release due to an explosion from the build-up of flammable gases in the tanks.
+The main risks associated with the FSO are the possible structural failure of the unit due to the lack of maintenance that could result in a leak from storage tanks due to a fracture forming on the hull or as a large release due to an explosion from the build-up of flammable gases.

-The situation is particularly complex due to conflict in the region and the COVID-19 pandemic.
+The situation is particularly complex due to conflict in the region and the on-going COVID-19 pandemic.

 2. What could be the extent of the environmental damage in the event of a spill?

-The area encompasses a number of vulnerable ecosystems, including mangroves, coral reefs and bird habitats, as well as key infrastructures such as desalination plants and fishing ports.
+The area encompasses vulnerable ecosystems, including mangroves, coral reefs and bird habitats, as well as key infrastructures such as desalination plants and fishing ports.

-The specific impacts of a spill would depend on variety of factors, such as the amount of oil spilled and the seasonal meteorological and oceanic conditions at the time.
+The specific impacts of a spill would depend on variety of factors, such as the amount of oil spilled, the oil's weathering characteristics and the meteorological and oceanic conditions at the time.
 Various spill scenarios from FSO SAFER have been investigated to enhance the understanding of the potential damage to the environment.

 3. What could be the impact of an oil spill for the local populations?

-A major oil spill would be catastrophic for millions of Yemenis, who already rely on humanitarian aid to meet their basic needs.
+A major oil spill could impact many Yemeni coastal communities, who already rely on humanitarian aid to meet their basic needs.
 It would have a significant impact on the livelihoods and the health of the people relying on resources from the sea.

 4. What is IMO doing to prepare the response in case of a spill?

 Whilst prevention efforts are the primary focus for securing FSO SAFER, adequate preparedness in the event of a spill is also essential to ensure a timely and coordinated response and mitigate the severity of impacts should there be a release.
-To this end, IMO has engaged technical experts to support its contingency planning efforts aimed at enhancing preparedness within the region in the event of a spill.
-This contingency planning process aims to help improve the efficiency, effectiveness and management of emergency response operations in the event of a spill from the FSO SAFER.
+To this end, IMO is supporting contingency planning efforts aimed at enhancing preparedness at the national level in the event of a spill.
+This contingency planning process aims to help improve the efficiency, effectiveness and management of emergency response operations, in the event of a spill from the FSO SAFER.

-Key areas of focus in these planning efforts include: identifying the teams that can coordinate and manage a spill response at national and local levels; assessing the current capacity to respond to a spill; clarifying equipment and resource requirements; as well as identifying training needs for the relevant actors.
-More funding will be required for the capacity-building work.
+Key areas of focus of these planning efforts include: identifying technical experts to assist in coordinating and managing a spill response at national and local levels; assessing the current capacity to respond to a spill; clarifying equipment and resource requirements; as well as identifying training needs and implementing training programmes with the relevant stakeholders.

 5. What could be the role of IMO in the event of a spill?

-IMO is able to provide technical support and advice to governments faced with a significant oil spill, if the Organization receives a formal request for assistance.
-Such support may range from providing technical advice and assistance to relevant authorities and regional coordination centres; to dispensing technical assistance through the deployment of experts, based on a request for assistance from a government.
+IMO is able to provide technical support to governments faced with a significant oil spill upon request.
+Such support may range from providing technical advice and assistance to relevant authorities and regional coordination centres; to dispensing technical assistance through the deployment of experts.

 6. What are the current challenges in preparing for and responding to an oil spill in Yemen?